Capital One: Lawsuits

 Lawsuits were filed against Capital One and its employees in federal and circuit courts, led by the firms Colson Hicks Eidson, Franklin D. Azar and Associates P.C., and several others.

-Additional lawsuits were filed against both Amazon and GitHub, alleging they were aware of the exploit but did not act to fix or patch the vulnerability.
+Two consumer class action lawsuits filed against Capital One in Virginia were reported in July 2024.
+A suit related to its acquisition of ING Direct USA, in 2012, claimed that, since February 2013, the company unfairly maintained 360 Savings online savings account as a higher yield rate than was available to its other depositors.
+Later that month, a proposed consumer class action was also filed, in a bid to block a merger with Discover Financial, claiming that the acquisition would be in violation of federal antitrust laws.

+The State of New York filed New York v.
+Capital One NA et al (No. 25-04037), in the U.S. District Court, Southern District of New York, suing Capital One in May 2025, on behalf of depositors promised high interest rates on their 360 Savings accounts, which were subsequently frozen at 0.30%, while interest rates rose in the United States.
+A federal judge rejected the company's proposed $425 million settlement in November 2025.

 Government investigations

 In 2015 the bank disclosed that it was under federal investigation for bank fraud, money laundering, and possible racketeering charges.
-No further information was given and government investigators would only confirm that it was under scrutiny for "unspecified charges."
+No further information was given and government investigators would only confirm that it was under scrutiny for "unspecified charges".